 Adrenaline autoinjectors for general use

-[Note: for guidance on the appropriate number of general use adrenaline autoinjectors for your school, refer to page 34 of the Department’s Anaphylaxis Guidelines: http://www.education.vic.gov.au/school/teachers/health/pages/anaphylaxisschl.aspx.]

-Example School will maintain a supply of adrenaline autoinjector(s) for general use, as a back-up to those provided by parents and carers for specific students, and also for students who may suffer from a first time reaction at school.
+Yallourn North PS will maintain a supply of adrenaline autoinjectors for general use, as a back-up to those provided by parents and carers for specific students, and also for students who may suffer from a first time reaction at school.

-Adrenaline autoinjectors for general use will be stored at [insert location/s] and labelled “general use”.
+Adrenaline autoinjectors for general use will be stored at the sick Bay and labelled “general use”.

 The principal is responsible for arranging the purchase of adrenaline autoinjectors for general use, and will consider:

-the number of students enrolled at Example School at risk of anaphylaxis
+the number of students enrolled at Yallourn North PS at risk of anaphylaxis

 the accessibility of adrenaline autoinjectors supplied by parents